WyattEdge/Microsoft-DP-750/README.md

 ---

 ## 🧠 The Reality of DP-750
-Let’s be honest  DP-750 isn’t impossible, but it *will* test how well you understand concepts, not just how much you’ve memorized.
+Let’s be honest  DP-750 is not impossible, but it *will* test how well you understand concepts, not just how much you have memorized.

 You’ll face:
 - Scenario-based questions